TVS Motor Company – History, Company Profile

 In the year 1978, they set up a plant to manufacture modeps.
 It was set up at Hosur Tamil Nadu.
 In the year 1980, they launched India’s first two-seater modep named TVS 50.
 In the year 1982, Sundaram Clayton Ltd collaborated with the Suzuki Motor Corporation who was a Japanese auto giant of that time and even now as well.

 Finally, after this collaboration, they started producing motorcycles in the year 1984.
 At the time they worked together, they brought a wide variety of auto motives in the market.

 Most of the products were launched under the name of Suzuki to have a better position in the market.
 Suzuki Supra, Suzuki Samurai, Suzuki Shogun, and Suzuki Shaolin were some of the models that were launched by the joint venture of TVS Suzuki.

-These two giant Suzuki Ltd and Sundaram Clayton Ltd shared their venture for about 19 years and in the year 2001; the collaboration came to an end.
-In the time they worked together, the companies worked on designs and production of the automobiles which were suitable and better for the Indian market.
+These two giants Suzuki Ltd and Sundaram Clayton Ltd shared their venture for about 19 years and in the year 2001; the collaboration came to an end.
+In the time they worked together, the companies worked on designs and production of automobiles that were suitable and better for the Indian market.

 As per the agreement, Suzuki could not enter the Indian market for the next 30 months in any form if it is a collaboration or a self-producing company.
-After this end to the collaboration, this company got its present title TVS Motors.
+After the end of the collaboration, this company got its present title TVS Motors.
 This title also turned out to be a good sign for the company.